ZythDr/vPeddler/README.md

 - `/vp help` - Show help text

 ### To-Do:
-- [ ] Make the addon truly modular by breaking modules out into separate addons.
+- [ ] Make the addon truly modular by breaking modules out into separate addons
 - [ ] Add support for items that cannot be sold to vendors (Delete unwanted items at vendor)
 - [ ] Implement a manual sell button for paranoid players
 - [ ] Create a separate plugin to add remaining features found in the original Peddler addon